bratushkadan/dotfiles/README.md

 *Brewfile* is a collection of casks/formulas/taps needed to set up the system for user's demands.

-`brew bundle dump` writes current system's brew state into a file, `brew bundle -v` installs the dependencies listed in the *Brewfile*.
+`brew bundle dump -f` writes current system's brew state into a file, `brew bundle -v` installs the dependencies listed in the *Brewfile*.

 ## Arrangement